IshaqJunejo/Cream-for-Cone/README.md

 # Cream-for-Cone

-Cream for Cone is a simple platformer game for Ice Cream Jam,
+Cream for Cone is a simple platformer game for Ice Cream Jam.

+This game was published on 2nd of October 2021 and Open-Sourced on 10th of December 2021.

 ## Background